raymondworkshop/old.myblog/about.md

 email/g: wenlzhao at gmail dot com.
 <br>

-My background is in technology and computer science.
+My background is in Technology, Computer Science, and Communications and Information Science.
 More recently, I focus on NLP/ML.
 I also like to construct systems.
 My personal projects are at [github](https://github.com/muyun) and my research is [here](http://muyun.github.io/research/).
 <br>

 I like problem solving and reading.
-Lover of technology/science, philosophy and arts.
+Lover of science/technology, philosophy and arts.
 <br>